It’s Never Too Early To Start

 If you decide to give children pocket money or to pay them for doing age-appropriate chores, encourage saving by giving them a money-box.
-Get yourself a money-box as well and each time your child puts money away, do so yourself – and vice-versa.
-It could be fun!
+Get yourself a money-box as well and each time your child puts money away, do so yourself.
+It could be good for you too!

 As they get older, open their own bank account.
 Explain how interest works and talk about their savings goals.
 If, for example, they want to buy a new bike, discuss how much it will cost and how much they will need to save each week.

-Most kids today have mobile phones.
-This popular object is a great opportunity to teach them about meeting financial obligations.
-Show them how to put aside money for bills, and allocating the remainder for savings and spending.
+The humble mobile phone can be used as a great opportunity to teach kids about meeting financial obligations.
+Show them how to put aside money for bills, allocating the remainder for savings and spending.

 Your child’s first debt will likely be a car.
 It’s tempting to help financially but you’ll probably do them a greater service by encouraging them to borrow.
 Not only will they earn their own credit history, they will understand the importance of borrowing, the effects of interest and price.

-If you decide to lend them money, establish a repayment schedule and be strict.
+If you decide tolend your offspring money, establish a repayment schedule and be strict.